blockexplore/blockchainParser/README.md

 # blockchainParser
-A python program that takes the Bitcoin blockchain data and makes it readable.
-Eventually we will use this to populate a DB.
-Then we will use that DB to create a website to visualize the data.
+A python program that takes the Bitcoin blockchain data and makes it readable in a relational database.
+There is also a website branch which allows users to make basic queries.

 ## Licence and Citations
 MIT License